Consumer Information

 STANDARDS OF CONDUCT

 University of Western States prohibits the possession, use, manufacture or distribution of marijuana, cannabinoids, other controlled substances or illegal drug paraphernalia, by students and employees in buildings, facilities, grounds or property controlled by the university, or as part of university activities.
-Controlled substances include, but are not limited to, marijuana, cannabinoids, cocaine, cocaine derivatives, heroin, amphetamines, barbiturates, LSD, PCP, tranquilizers and inhalants.
+Controlled substances include, but are not limited to, marijuana, cannabinoids, cocaine, cocaine derivatives, heroin, amphetamines, barbiturates, LSD, PCP, tranquilizers, inhalants and substances not lawfully prescribed to the individual.
 The university is committed to preventing the abuse of alcohol, marijuana, cannabinoids, and the illegal use of controlled substances, marijuana, cannabinoids and/or alcohol by employees.

 DRUG AND ALCOHOL COUNSELING TREATMENTS AVAILABLE